 Human Resource Services (HRS) has fully transitioned to Zoom as the primary video conferencing platform for virtual interviews.
 GoToMeeting is no longer used by HRS.
-The Recruitment and Promotion team reviewed the Accessible Video Conferencing Guidelines and included the resource in the Administrator Toolkit sent out in June for use with school-based interviews.
+The Recruitment and Promotion team has reviewed the Accessible Video Conferencing Guidelines and included the resource in the Administrator Toolkit sent out in June 2021 for use with school-based interviews.

-HRS reviewed all job postings to ensure only bona fide occupational requirements and educational credentials were included to reduce barriers to entry, consistent with Recommendations 14 and 15 of the Employment Equity Plan.
+Human Resource Services reviewed all job postings to ensure only bona fide occupational requirements and educational credentials are included to reduce barriers to entry, consistent with Recommendations 14 and 15 of the Employment Equity Plan.